atomist-skills/github-slash-commands-skill/README.md

 1.  **Create a pull request from a commit message**

-    When you push a commit to a branch, and you're ready to raise a pull request, add a message to raise that pull request right in your commit message.
-You can include this anywhere in the message:
+    When you push a commit to a branch, and you're ready to raise a pull request, add the following command any where in your commit message.

     ```
     /pr --title 'any title surrounded by quotes' --base target-branch-ref --draft
     ```

-    This is great when you are committing a new branch and you know that you want an open pull request.
-The new ability to place the pull request in draft mode can be useful, but this is optional.
+    This is useful when you are committing a new branch.
+You can push and create the pull request in one step.
+    Note that this requests the pull request creation in draft mode so it is not yet ready to be reviewed.

 2.  **Notify a User or Channel in Slack**

     Highlight this Commit for a User or a Slack channel, by mentioning them in the body of the commit message.